What Is A Good Bounce Rate For Your Website? Benchmarks, Causes, And What To Do In 2026

 Step 2, Add micro-conversions and engagement metrics

 Instrument micro-conversions: scroll depth, clicks on feature carousels, time-on-page thresholds, and PDF downloads.
 In GA4, configure events that signal engagement and mark them as conversions.
 A session where a user reads 75% of a long guide and leaves can be treated as a successful engagement rather than a raw bounce.
-There's more on this in what a good landing page conversion rate looks like.
+There's more on this in landing page conversion rates.

 Step 3, Use cohort analysis and assisted attribution

 Measure how first-touch experiences (high-bounce or not) feed into later conversions.
 A content page with a high bounce rate might still drive trials if it frequently appears in assisted conversions.
 We run cohort analyses to see whether users who touched certain high-bounce pages convert at different rates over 7–90 days.
-We unpack this further in how we double free-trial-to-paid in 90 days.
+We unpack this further in our SaaS conversion rates guide.

 Step 4, Practical fixes that move the needle